DataSF/ArcFeaturesToSocrata/README.md

 ### Other features of this library include:
 * config files to set up socrata client and emailer
 * config file to set up schema of initial dataset load list and various directories used in the scripts
 * Important to note, you will need to provide a csv that outlines the geodatasets that your are trying to migrate/update.
-See the file configs/sample_csv_geodataset_list.csv
+For an example: see the file configs/weekly_MTA_Publishing_Tracker.csv
 * You will need to define which fields from the rest api you want to keep and how you will rename them.
 Sees the the file, configs/MTA_FieldDocumentation_AttributeCompleteList.csv for an example
 * this library can be called through command line arguements.
 Args are -u -> update schedule for dataset, -c config file name, -d directory of where to to find the config files.
 * `Usage example: python  /home/ubuntu/mtaGeo/pydev/ArcPyToSocrataUpdateLoad.py -u weekly -c fieldConfig_MTA.yaml -d /home/ubuntu/mtaGeo/configs/ > /home/ubuntu/mtaGeo/logs/weeklyGeo_log.txt`